Visual Computing Research Group

 Making use of knowledge and technologies across creative computing, machine learning, computer vision/graphics and biomedical engineering, our research topics cover real-time sensing and 3D vision, 4D facial expression synthesis and perception, facial and human action analysis, affective analysis and brain-computer interface – and our work has applications in human-computer interaction, healthcare, entertainment, security, virtual reality and manufacturing.

 Our work is supported by various research funders including EPSRC, EU FP7, Royal Academy of Engineering, Leverhulme Trust, Royal Society, Innovate UK, and industries.
-You can find out more about our recent funding awards here.

 The group also has established long-term collaboration with industrial partners, such as Emteq, which is a leading VR/AR company based in Brighton – as well as long-held partnerships with academic institutions including Imperial College, Southampton University, University of Glasgow, Virginia Commonwealth University.